 It results in trauma and sexuality problems

 Survivors of violence can experience severe physical and psychological effects for a long time.
-Such traumatic experiences have a damaging impact on people’s sex life and sexuality, on how they build relationships, and how they rule their lives.
+Such traumatic experiences have a damaging impact on people’s sex life and sexuality, on how they build relationships and lead their lives.

-Sex discrimination, as any type of discrimination, is also a traumatic experience.
+Gender discrimination, like any type of discrimination, is also a traumatic experience.
 And direct or indirect exposure to it can trigger trauma or cause trauma spectrum disorders.
 Exposure to unfair treatment can also worsen the symptoms of PTSD.
 According to the research, the discriminatory stress that woman veterans with PTSD face significantly increases the severity of their condition.

 It increases the risk of suicide

 Gender discrimination can kill.
 The WHO found that suicide was the leading cause of death for women aged 15 to 19.
-Most often, it was the result of anxiety and depression developed after facing gender-based discrimination and violence.
+Most often, it resulted from anxiety and depression developed after facing gender-based discrimination and violence.

 What can I do?

 For sure, forging equity and equality, accelerating gender parity, and providing fair opportunities for anyone to live fulfilling lives greatly depends on policy-makers and law enforcement.
-Additionally, some gender mainstreaming movements drive important social changes and make a positive difference in women’s lives worldwide.
+Additionally, some gender mainstreaming movements drive important social changes and positively impact women’s lives worldwide.